vlcekl/ds-recommendation-network-analysis/reports/proposal.md

 ## The problem
-Search for relevant literature is often a tedious procedure, that requires following a large number of links and, if performed by a human, is prone to missing imporant sources.
+Search for relevant literature is often a tedious procedure, that requires following a large number of links and, if performed by a human, is prone to missing important sources.
 The goal of this project is to use public resources, such as Wikipedia, to develop a system that would automatically search large numbers of links and recommend a publication to a customer either for purchase or as suggested reading.
 The value of such a system would follow from its higher speed and thoroughness compared to manual search.

 ## Clients
 1. A book selling company that is building a recommendation system based on user browsing data.
-   Based on the suggestions of the proposed system, the seller will be able to place tailored advertising or other suggestions for the customer, and increase thus chances of succesful sale.
+   Based on the suggestions of the proposed system, the seller will be able to place tailored advertising or other suggestions for the customer, and increase thus chances of successful sale.
 2. Independent researchers or institutions seeking to speedup and automate relevant literature search and meta-analysis studies of published research.
    Given the explosion of scientific and other publications, relevant research is .
    The recommendation system could possibly be extended to work with other online resources and gradually built up to create a map of research areas or, in general, knowledge for further machine learning-powered science.

 ## Datasets
-The main source of data will be the open wkimedia dataset on citations
+The main source of data will be the open Wikimedia dataset on citations
 1. Wikimedia open data set available for download: https://analytics.wikimedia.org/datasets/archive/public-datasets/all/mwrefs/
 2. Wikipedia traffic trends available for download: http://dumps.wikimedia.org/other/pagecounts-raw/
-3. Webscraping wikipedia through its API and the corresponding python library for specific information about the pages.
+3. Web scraping wikipedia through its API and the corresponding python library for specific information about the pages.

 ## Approach